mazurolegdev/telegram-cms/README.md

 - added default Trigger middleware [auto answered middlewares with usable triggers system inside django admin panel]

 # Default Trigger Middleware Usage:
-- check for your app is fully connected to telegram api.
-- create post.view with django rest framework
-- import middleware decorator:
-- from apps.telegram.middlewares import TriggerMiddleware
-- init it like this:
-- trigger = TriggerMiddleware()
-- add to your post.view this way deckrator:
+check for your app is fully connected to telegram api. create post.view with django rest framework. import middleware decorator: from apps.telegram.middlewares import TriggerMiddleware init it like this: trigger = TriggerMiddleware() add to your post.view this way deckrator:

 - @api_view(['POST'])